 \section{Introduction}

-First-order iterative algorithms are prevalent in convex/non-convex optimization and machine learning, primarily to deal with large-scale datasets and leverage parallel architectures.
-Iterative algorithms for optimization are discrete-time (DT) dynamic systems that update the estimate of the optimization variables at each step.
-Their continuous-time (CT) counterparts, obtained by considering infinitesimal step sizes, are differential equations whose analysis may provide a deeper theoretical understanding, e.g., on stability and convergence rate.
+First-order iterative algorithms are prevalent in convex and non-convex optimization and machine learning to handle large-scale datasets and leverage parallel processing architectures.
+Iterative algorithms for optimization are discrete-time (DT) dynamical systems that update the estimate of the optimization variables at each iteration.
+Their continuous-time (CT) counterparts, obtained by considering infinitesimal step sizes, are described by differential equations whose analysis can provide a deeper theoretical understanding, particularly concerning stability and convergence rate.

-A paradigmatic example is the gradient flow, defined by the equation $\dot{x}=-\nabla f(x)$, where $f:\R^n\to\R$ is a differentiable, unconstrained cost function to be minimized.
-Gradient flow is the CT version of gradient descent and proximal minimization algorithms via forward and backward Euler discretization, respectively; see, e.g., \cite[Sec.
+A paradigmatic example is the gradient flow, defined by the equation $\dot{x}=-\nabla f(x)$, where $f:\R^n\to\R$ is a differentiable, unconstrained cost function that we aim to minimize.
+Gradient flow is the CT version of gradient descent and proximal minimization algorithms achieved through forward and backward Euler discretization, respectively; see, e.g., \cite[Sec.
 4.1.1]{par13}.
-The study of gradient flow is relevant, e.g., in deep learning, where gradient descent methods have practical success for training but poor theoretical understanding; see, e.g., \cite{sax14,elk21} and references therein.
-Moreover, works \cite{su16,mue19} propose CT analysis of Nesterov accelerations for gradient descent.
+The study of gradient flow is particularly relevant in deep learning, where gradient descent methods have seen practical success in training despite lacking a solid theoretical understanding; see, e.g., \cite{sax14,elk21} and references therein.
+Additionally, works \cite{su16,mue19} propose CT analysis of Nesterov accelerations for gradient descent.

 In this work, we consider the more challenging problem of constrained optimization.
 A significant amount of research focuses on CT methods based on Lagrange multipliers, particularly primal-dual methods.
 For a general overview, we refer the reader to \cite[Chapter 15]{lue_book}.
 The main CT approach to constrained optimization is the primal-dual gradient dynamics (PDGD), which was introduced in \cite{kos56,arr58}.